 As conditions deteriorated further with the events of November 1938, Wiener prepared to move his now substantial archive to London, which was finally achieved in summer 1939.
 However, although Wiener managed to leave in time, his wife and daughters did not, and his wife Margarethe died shortly after liberation from Bergen-Belsen in 1945.

 After the war, the Wiener Library (as it was now known) assisted with the War Crimes trials at Nuremberg, collected Holocaust testimonies, and was a key shaper of Holocaust studies.

 Today the library is recognised as the world’s oldest institution for the study of the causes, processes, and legacies of the Shoah.
-It now houses around “65,000 books and pamphlets, 2,000 document collections, over 17,000 photographs, and over 3,000 titles of periodicals, as well as audio-visual testimonies, press cuttings, posters and some objects” (EHRI).
+It houses “over one million items includes published and unpublished works, press cuttings, photographs and eyewitness testimony” (Wiener Holocaust Library – About us).

 And how does this relate to Kitchener camp?

 From the offices of the JCIO in Amsterdam, Wiener and his colleagues also collected over 350 eyewitness accounts of the events of November 1938, from throughout Germany and Austria.
 The accounts were collected in the form of reports, interviews, letters, and newspaper articles.
 In 2013, in an extraordinary undertaking, Ruth Levitt began a project to translate these hundreds of testimonies into English, and they are now available online and in book form.